 I don’t believe there is one diet that fits all.
 Any chronic condition, like psoriatic disease, can affect two people very differently.
 Therefore, it’s hard to give an exact list of the foods that will help everyone fight off a flare.
 However, during these times, there are some general foods or food groups which tend to be better for you and foods we should all avoid for overall health.

-Which foods should we gravitate towards during a flare?Digestion takes a lot of energy from our body.
-By choosing optimized foods, we take the load off our digestion system, and free up energy for our body to use in other places — like fighting off our flare!
+Digestion takes a lot of energy from our body.
+By choosing optimized foods, we take the load off our digestion system, and free up energy for our body to use in other places — like fighting off a flare!

-_What are some go-to foods? _
+What are some go-to foods?

-Some final tips
+Two final tips

 The most important fact to remember during a flare is that you’ll get through it!
 Look at your track record: you’ve made it through 100 percent of the challenges you’ve encountered so far in life.
 This one will be no different!
-Honor yourself, make the best possible choices you can and allow your body to rest.
+Honor yourself, make the best choices you can, and allow your body to rest.